atharva-potdar/next-js-app-template/CONTEXT.md

 # CONTEXT.md - Hackathon Starter Template Brain

-> **Purpose**: This document defines the architecture, patterns, and rules of engagement for building features on this Next.js 16 + React 19 + Prisma + Clerk hackathon starter.
+> **Purpose**: This document defines the architecture, patterns, and rules of engagement for building features on this Next.js 16 + React 19 + Prisma + Better-Auth hackathon starter.
 Read this first before writing any code.

 ---